ix5/sx-docs/content/docs/building.md

 fastboot flash system system.img
 ```

+Do not forget to flash the appropriate Software Binaries to the `oem` partition
+as well!

 ## Optimize the build
 A full build will take about two to three hours on a beefed-out recent
 system (Core i7 8th gen 4 cores, 16GB RAM, good SSD).
 That time can however be